 Everyone knows a major step treating acne-prone skin involves keeping your complexion clean of dirt and excess oil, but how do we wash the grime away with those red, painful bumps?

 In order to properly treat acne, it’s important to understand just what acne is.
-Acne is the most common skin condition found in the US, and occurs when a hair follicle, or pore, becomes clogged with an oily substance called sebum, and dead skin cells.
-Sebum is produced by the sebaceous glands, and is necessary in hydrating the skin.
+Acne is the most common skin condition found in the US and occurs when a hair follicle, or pore, becomes clogged with an oily substance called sebum, and dead skin cells.
+Sebum is produced by the sebaceous glands and is necessary for hydrating the skin.

 When a hormonal imbalance triggers these glands to produce too much sebum, however, the excess oil can become clogged within the pore on its way to the surface.
 When combined with dead skin cells, this pairing can lead to the growth of bacteria, which signals the body to send in white blood cells to attack!

 Unfortunately, this inflammatory response often appears as red and swollen bumps on the surface of the skin, known commonly as pimples.